MusclePharm Case Study

 Rethinking Inventory Control

 To track product received into the warehouse more effectively, we implemented the DCX Inventory Control Module.
 Now, as shipments arrive, an operator scans the labels and enters the amount received into a mobile device.
-The information is automatically posted back to the WMS which validates the order so DCX software can direct the operator where to slot it in the warehouse.
+The information is automatically posted back to the WMS which validates the order so DCX Software Suite can direct the operator where to slot it in the warehouse.

 Rethinking Order Allocation

-Retailer and customer orders come down from the ERP system, enter the DCX Software and are allocated based on order type: Mixed Case, Full Case and Pallet.
+Retailer and customer orders come down from the ERP system, enter the DCX Software Suite and are allocated based on order type: Mixed Case, Full Case and Pallet.

 Mixed Case Order Picking

-For mixed cases, typically those generated by the company's online store, we configured the DCX Software to release orders containing similar items to improve picking efficiency and ensure that no single area or picking zone was overwhelmed.
+For mixed cases, typically those generated by the company's online store, we configured the DCX Software Suite to release orders containing similar items to improve picking efficiency and ensure that no single area or picking zone was overwhelmed.
 Once released, operators use "Smart Carts" that tell the picker which box size to choose, where to pick and how many items to pick.

 Full Case and Pallet Picking